katcipis/sophia/notes/design-deploy-internet-scale.md

 On testing (unit and integration) I have been able to give attention for this idea, but on production with the live services it is still a maturity level that I can't reach easily.
-But it makes total sense, this is why people do fire drills, you cant wait for a actual fire to discover if people will survive or not :-).
+But it makes total sense, this is why people do fire drills, you can't wait for a actual fire to discover if people will survive or not :-).

 Here enters all the Chaos stuff from Netflix, for example.
 Developing backup